datanerdKE/Kaggle_API_Automation/README.md

 ## 2. Usage

+Before running the Python script, make sure to update the necessary configuration settings in `export_jobs.py`:

+- Open the `export_jobs.py` script.
+- Locate the database connection details.
+- Update the values for 'your-username', 'your-database', and 'your-password' based on your MySQL configuration.

-Run the Python script to extract, load, and clean the data.
-Make sure to update the necessary database connection details.
+Then, run the script to extract, load, and clean the data.
 ```bash
 python export_jobs.py
 ```